Tag Archives: Satire

 Grade: A-

 It’s unclear who is matched up with whom since frolicking amongst them is commonplace.
-Several of them experience odd fantasy/dream sequences throughout and oftentimes are seen walking aimlessly down the road.
+Several of them experience odd fantasy/dream sequences throughout and are often seen wandering down the road.

-The entire film is tongue-in-cheek and pokes fun at the wealthy class.
+The entire film is tongue-in-cheek, poking fun at the wealthy class.

 Oscar Nominations: 1 win-Best Screenplay Based on Factual Material or Material Not Previously Produced or Published, Best Foreign Language Film (won)